shayr80/CS-1660/Mini Search Engine Project/README.md

 ## **Prerequisites**

 ### Assumptions:
-- The user is using a Windows machine, or will follow the provided instructions if running a MacOS machine.
+- The user is using a Windows machine, or will follow the provided instructions if running a MacOS/Linux machine.
-- The user has obtained the files provided in this repository and will adjust the Dockerfile accordingly if they are planning to build the docker image themselves instead of pulling my docker image
+- The user has downloaded the files provided in this repository
 - The instructions regarding installation and setup of Docker/X11 are followed, or the user has already installed and configured Docker/X11 correctly.
 Mac users may need to make adjustments to the instructions regarding setup of X11, as I was not able to verify the setup instructions provided below
+- The user is familiar enough with GCP to use a Dataproc cluster, or will follow the instructions provided in the demo video to setup a GCP Dataproc cluster
 - The user knows or can locate their IP address (for Windows users, instructions are provided below)

 ### Install Docker: